 - Design your own cover for the book with new imagery and a new tagline that will persuade and interest people in reading the book. - Choose a scene in the novel and rewrite it from the perspective of another character.
 Focus particularly on the character's attitudes and feelings, rather than simply recounting events.
 How might another character see and experience events differently to the character in the novel? - Imagine that a movie was being made of the novel.
 In small groups, create a soundtrack to accompany some of the key scenes, thinking particularly about the mood you want to convey.
 You could either make a compilation of existing songs or compose your own musical pieces.
-Present your soundtrack to the class, explaining why you have chosen the pieces you have. - Also choose your ideal cast for the movie and create a movie poster.
+Present your soundtrack to the class, explaining why you have chosen the pieces you have. - Once you have chosen your soundtrack, think about your ideal cast and setting.
+Then create a movie poster advertising the adaptation.